 7. Minor corrections: - page 2.
 The material reference for the Tindie sensors has a link, while other material have not - page 5.
 Typo: "for pre cise image capture" - page 5. " eye puff versus the sCMOS camera (Figure 4Bii)."
 In this paragraph, Figure 4Biii and 4Biv should also be referred to in the text. - page 5.
 Technical details on the ADNS-9800 sensors would be more suitable for Methods:

-Response: We thank the author for these critiques and have implemented the changes suggested.
+Response: We thank the author for pointing out these errors and have implemented the changes suggested.

 Referee #2 (Remarks to the Author):